 What’s the difference between Onyx and Onyx ESD?

 What makes Onyx ESD special is its tight surface resistance range.
-On one end there are “conductive” materials; on the other end are “insulative” materials like wood or most plastics that hardly flow electrons at all.
+On one end, there are “conductive” materials; on the other end are “insulative” materials like wood or most plastics that hardly flow electrons at all.

-The goldilocks zone is the “Dissipative” range which allows for a controlled flow of electrons so they don’t build up and jump nor facilitate sparks through a conductive path.
+The goldilocks zone is the “Dissipative” range which allows for a controlled flow of electrons, so they don’t build up and jump nor facilitate sparks through a conductive path.
 This is the range we targeted for Onyx ESD and ultimately ended up significantly tighter than.

 This tight range is only possible because of the precise material formulation of Onyx ESD and the superior print quality of our Industrial series printers.
 But those aren’t the only reasons Onyx ESD is special.
-It’s also strong – stronger than Onyx in fact — and prints with exceptional surface finish.
+It’s also strong – stronger than Onyx, in fact — and prints with an exceptional surface finish.